1 Existence of a specific small claims procedure

-Small claims procedures apply only to claims for recovery of money and claims for recovery of maintenance (Section 35(1)(1) and (3) of the Law on Civil Procedure).
+Simplified procedure cases apply only to claims for recovery of money and claims for recovery of maintenance (Article 35(1)(1) and (3) of the Law on civil procedure).

-The provisions governing small claims in the domestic legislation do not apply to the procedure for small claims under Regulation (EC) No 861/2007 of the European Parliament and of the Council of 11 July 2007 establishing a European Small Claims Procedure, except with respect to the procedure for appealing decisions of a court of first instance.
-Claims for recovery of maintenance in cross-border matters within the European Union are subject to Council Regulation (EC) No 4/2009 of 18 December 2008 on jurisdiction, applicable law, recognition and enforcement of decisions and cooperation in matters relating to maintenance obligations.
+National legislative provisions governing the simplified procedure matters do not apply to the procedural rules relating to simplified procedure claims under Regulation (EC) No861/2007 of the European Parliament and of the Council of 11 July 2007 establishing a European Small Claims Procedure, except with regard to the procedure for appealing against decisions of a court of first instance.

-The State fee (valsts nodeva) to be paid for an application is 15 % of the sum claimed, but no less than EUR 71.41.
-In the case of claims for recovery of maintenance for a child or a parent, no State fee needs to be paid.
+In the case of claims for recovery of maintenance for a child or a parent, no State fee is payable.

 1.2 Application of procedure

-In adjudicating small claims the court follows the ordinary court procedures with certain exceptions laid down for small claims.
-The court begins considering the case on the basis of a written application.
+In hearing simplified procedure cases, the court follows the general court procedures in line with the civil procedure exceptions for simplified procedure cases.
+A judge initiates a simplified procedure on the basis of a written application.

-In that case a judge takes a reasoned decision not to proceed on the application, sends it to the plaintiff, and sets a time‑limit for the rectification of deficiencies.
-This time‑limit cannot be less than 20 days starting from the day of posting of the decision.
-The judge's decision may be appealed within 10 days, or within 15 days if the person’s place of residence is outside Latvia.
+Where a judge takes a reasoned decision not to proceed on the application, they send the decision to the applicant and set a time limit for the rectification of deficiencies.
+This time limit may not be less than 20 days starting from the day of dispatching the decision.
+A judge's decision may be appealed against within 10 days of the date of issuing the judgment, or within 15 days of the date of service of the judgment if the individual’s place of residence is outside of Latvia.

-An application and the defendant’s observations must be drawn up on the forms laid down by Cabinet (Ministru kabinets) Regulation No 783 of 11 October 2011 on forms to be used in claims for small amounts.
-The annexes to the Regulation include the following forms:
+A claim application and the respondent’s observations must be drawn up in accordance with the forms laid down in the annexes to Cabinet (Ministru kabinets) Regulation No 305 of 29 May 2018 on forms to be used in simplified procedure.
+The annexes to the Cabinet Regulation include the following forms:

-- Application for a small claim for recovery of money;
+1. Application for a simplified procedure for recovery of money (Annex 1);

-- Application for a small claim for recovery of maintenance;
+2. Application for a simplified procedure for recovery of maintenance (Annex 2);

-In addition to particulars of the plaintiff and the defendant, the following information is to be given on the small claims form:
+In addition to particulars of the applicant and the respondent, the following information must be included in the simplified procedure claim form:

-- The name of the district or city court (rajona (pilsētas) tiesa) to which the application is submitted: unless the parties have agreed by contract that any dispute is to be heard in another place, a claim against a person must be brought in the court of their declared place of residence, or in the case of a legal person the place of the registered office (if the claim is in connection with the activities of a branch or agency of a legal person, a claim may also be brought in the place where the branch or agency is situated).
+- The name of the district or city court (rajona (pilsētas) tiesa) to which the application is submitted: unless the parties have agreed by contract that any dispute is to be heard in another place, a claim against an individual must be brought in the court of their declared place of residence, or in the case of a legal person the place of their registered office (if the claim relates to the activities of a branch or agency of a legal person, a claim may also be brought in the place where the branch or agency is located).

-- The plaintiff’s representative is to be indicated if the plaintiff wants his or her interests to be represented in court by another person.
+- The applicant’s representative is to be indicated if the applicant wishes that their interests be represented in court by another person.
 For another person to be able to act as a representative in court, a power of attorney (pilnvara) has to be drawn up, certified by a notary, and indicated in the column that states the basis of representation.
-If the representative is a certified lawyer (zvērināts advokāts), the representation must be confirmed by a retainer (orderis), and if the lawyer is to act on the party’s behalf, there must be a written power of attorney (which in this case does not need to be signed by a notary).
+If the representative is an attorney-in-law (zvērināts advokāts), the representation must be confirmed by a retainer (orderis), and if the attorney is to act on the party’s behalf, this must be confirmed with a written power of attorney (which in this case does not need to be signed by a notary).

-- Subject matter of the claim: the form must indicate the contested rights and the legal relationships between the plaintiff and the defendant whose existence or non‑existence the plaintiff is asking the court to confirm, requesting the court to protect his or her rights or interests protected by law.
+- Subject matter of the claim: the form must indicate the contested rights and the legal relationships between the applicant and the respondent whose existence or non existence the applicant is asking the court to confirm, requesting the court to protect their rights or interests protected by law.

-- The method of calculation of the amount claimed: a small claims form must show the principal debt, i.e. the amount of the debt before interest and contractual penalties, the amount of any contractual penalties, any interest due under the contract or by law, and the sum of all these items.
+- The method for calculating the amount of the claim: a simplified procedure claim form must show the principal debt, i.e. the amount of the debt before interest and contractual penalties, the amount of any contractual penalties, any interest due under the contract or by law, and the sum of all these items.

-- The form should indicate the facts on which the plaintiff bases his or her claim and supporting evidence, the specific provisions of law on which the claim is based, and, finally, the measure that the plaintiff asks the court to take.
+- The form should indicate the facts on which the applicant bases their claim and supporting evidence, the specific provisions of law on which the claim is based, and, finally, the measure that the plaintiff asks the court to take.

-- The application must be signed by the plaintiff or his or her representative, or the plaintiff together with the representative if the court so requires.
+- The application must be signed by the applicant or their representative, or the applicant together with their representative if the court so requires.
 Documents should be attached to the application showing that any procedures regarding preliminary extrajudicial examination of the matter that are required by law have been complied with, and substantiating the facts on which the claim is based.

-The Law on Civil Procedure does not make any special provision for legal assistance with small claims.
-A person may be represented in a small claims case.
+The Law on civil procedure does not make any special provision for legal assistance in simplified procedure cases.
+A person may be represented in a simplified procedure case.

 1.5 Rules concerning the taking of evidence

-The taking of evidence is subject to the general provisions of the Law on Civil Procedure.
-Accordingly, in proceedings for small amounts, evidence may take the form of observations by the parties or by third parties, statements by witnesses, written evidence and expert opinions.
+The taking of evidence is subject to the general provisions of the Law on civil procedure.
+Accordingly, in simplified procedure cases, evidence may take the form of observations by the parties or by third parties, statements by witnesses, written evidence and expert opinions.

 1.6 Written procedure

-A judge initiates proceedings on a small claim on the basis of a written application.
-The defendant is sent a copy of the application, copies of the documents attached to it, and a form for observations: any observations the defendant may wish to make must be submitted within 30 days.
-The court also informs the defendant that the absence of any observations on the defendant’s part will not prevent judgment from being given in the case, and that the defendant may ask for a full hearing in court.
 When the court sends the documents to the parties it will explain their procedural rights, inform them of the composition of the court that is to consider the case, and explain how a party may object to a judge.
-The Law on Civil Procedure gives the parties procedural rights with regard to the the preparation of the case for trial, which they may exercise no later than seven days before the date set for the adjudication of the matter.
+The Law on civil procedure gives the parties procedural rights with regard to the preparation of a case for a hearing, which they may exercise no later than seven days before the date set for the hearing of the matter.

 - the name of the court to which the observations are submitted;

-- the given name, surname, personal identity number, and declared place of residence of the plaintiff, or failing that the plaintiff’s de facto place of residence; or in the case of a legal person the name, registration number and registered office thereof;
+- the name, surname, personal identity number, and declared place of residence of the applicant, or failing that the applicant’s de facto place of residence; or in the case of a legal person, the name, registration number and registered office thereof;

-- the given name, surname and personal identity number and the declared place of residence of the defendant with any additional address declared by the defendant, or failing that the defendant’s de facto place of residence; in the case of a legal person, the name, registration number and registered office thereof; in addition, the defendant may also indicate another address for correspondence with the court;
+- the name, surname and personal identity number and the declared place of residence of the respondent and the additional address declared by the respondent, or failing that the respondent’s de facto place of residence; in the case of a legal person, the name, registration number and registered office thereof; In addition, the respondent may also indicate another address for correspondence with the court;

-- whether he or she admits the claim, in whole or in part;
+- whether they admit the claim, in whole or in part;

-- his or her objections against the claim, the grounds on which they are based, and the legal provisions on which they are based;
+- their objections against the claim, the grounds on which they are based, and the legislation on which they are based;

-- evidence corroborating his or her objections against the claim;
+- evidence supporting their objections against the claim;

-- whether the defendant wishes to recover the court costs;
+- whether the respondent wishes to recover the court costs;

-10. whether the defendant wishes to recover expenses relating to the conduct of the case, indicating the amount and appending documents substantiating the amount;
+- whether the respondent wishes to recover expenses relating to the conduct of the case, indicating the amount and enclosing documents substantiating the amount;

-11. whether the defendant requests that the case be tried at a court hearing;
+- whether the respondent requests that the case be heard in court;

-12. any other circumstances that the defendant considers as important for the adjudication of the case;
+- any other circumstances that the respondent considers as important for the hearing of the case;

-14. a list of the documents appended to the observations;
+- a list of documents enclosed with the observations;

-A defendant is entitled to bring a counterclaim, within 30 days of the day when the application is sent to the defendant, if: 1) a mutual set-off is possible between the claims in the initial action and the counterclaim; 2) allowing the counterclaim would prevent the court from allowing all or part of the claims in the initial action; 3) the counterclaim and the initial action are mutually related, and the matter can be dealt with more quickly and more correctly if they are considered together.
-The case will be adjudicated in accordance with the procedure for small claims if the counterclaim is itself a small claim, i.e. is within the permissible ceiling and is formulated accordingly.
+A respondent is entitled to bring a counterclaim, within 30 days of the day when the application is sent to the respondent, if: 1) a mutual set-off is possible between the claims in the initial action and the counterclaim; 2) allowing the counterclaim would prevent the court from allowing all or part of the claims in the initial action; 3) the counterclaim and the initial action are mutually related, and the matter can be dealt with more quickly and more correctly if they are considered together.
+The case will be heard in accordance with the procedure for simplified procedure claims if the counterclaim is itself a simplified procedure claim, i.e. is within the permissible ceiling and is formulated accordingly.

-If the sum sought in the counterclaim is above the ceiling for small claims, or if the counterclaim is not a claim for the recovery of money or maintenance, the court will consider the case in accordance with the ordinary court procedures.
+If the sum sought in the counterclaim is above the ceiling for a simplified procedure claim, or if the counterclaim is not a claim for the recovery of money or maintenance, the court will consider the case in accordance with the ordinary court procedures.